15 Vegetarian Thanksgiving Recipes the Whole Family Will Love

 Stuffing is a Thanksgiving staple.
 This vegetarian version uses day-old sourdough bread (a great way to use leftovers!), salted butter, veggie broth, fresh veggies (like celery and leeks), and flavorful herbs.

 Artichoke dip is a classic appetizer that usually doesn’t have a kick.
 This recipe promises to change that by adding jalapeños to balance the cool cream cheese and simple artichoke flavors.
-This dip can be eaten with anything from vegetables to crackers to chips, making it the perfect pre-dinner snack.
+Eat it with everything from vegetables to crackers to chips.

 This fruity harvest salad is sure to be a favorite with its big flavors from feta, honey, apple, pomegranate, and a light homemade dressing.
 Don't be surprised if your guests go for seconds.